playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 - Fiber's ability to bail out of work on already-completed nodes.
 - The ability to establish boundaries within the VDOM; whether it be for errors, loading states, or client/server distinctions.

-Discussions around server-fetching aren't new to React, either.
-Even the earliest prototypes of FaxJS (Jordan Walke's initial prototype of React) cited [Facebook's own server-side renderer — XHP](https://www.facebook.com/notes/10158791323777200/) — as inspiration.

 -------

 But while RSC's ability to serialize JSX and send it over the wire is undoubtedly cool, it's not the only superpower that RSC has.

-Since we finally had an officiated way of operating React on the server, the React team expanded their focus beyond the client-side experience of React and introduced methods of sending and receiving data from the server.
-These methods came in the form of two new APIs: Async Components and React Server Actions.
+Since we finally had an officiated way of operating React on the server, the React team expanded their focus beyond the client-side experience of React and introduced methods of sending and receiving data from the server...

 ## Loading server data